 This late Romanesque / early Gothic church makes all its neighbours seem like newcomers, since significant parts date back to the early 13th century.

-The lower levels of the thin tower you can see in the photo are from the 14th century, and the bell inside has been ringing for around 500 years.
+The lower levels of the thin tower you can see in the photo above are from the 14th century, and the bell inside has been ringing for around 500 years.
 (Obviously built to last, not like those fancy modern bells from the 1600s.)

 The Salvatorians run today’s church, which welcomes visitors and offers tours of, for example, the crypts.